A Vision for Gabriola

 A Vision For Gabriola

 A vision for Gabriola will ultimately be tied to the land we acquire, the wishes of the community and our financial resources.
-In our early discussions and information gathering phase, we looked to the natural cemeteries on Denman and Salt Spring Island.
+In our early discussions and information gathering phase, we looked at the natural cemetery models of Denman and Salt Spring Island.
 Board members visited both sites and had the opportunity to speak with the operators about all aspects of their experiences establishing and now running their cemeteries.
 From these discussion the board decided early on that we wanted to pursue a community non-profit model, operating at cost-recovery to keep things local and affordable.
-We are committed to serving as many people as we can who have strong ties to Gabriola as residents or extended family, or as members of the Snuneymuxw First Nation.
+We are committed to serving as many people as we can who have strong ties to Gabriola as residents and past residents, their extended family members, or as members of the Snuneymuxw First Nation.
 A few other key things we’ve learned that we hope to incorporate in a Gabriola site:

-4. Building a small covered area for gathering and tool storage, and including a small area for parking; and
+Building a small covered area for gathering and tool storage, and possibly including a small area for parking; and

 Acquiring land is a significant challenge for GIMS.
 There are a number of important considerations including setback from wells, soil depth and composition, and ease of access that shape what land might be suitable for a natural cemetery.
-We continue to look for private parcels where a land owner might be interested in a less than market value sale or ideally, a tax receipt for the land.
-We also don’t need to own the land, we are open to operating under agreement with a land holder.
-We will continue to meet with our representatives in government to discuss possible options, and collaborate with other non-profit organizations on and off island who value environmental stewardship and protection.
+The cost to purchase and develop a property for use as a green burial site is prohibitive for a small non-profit run by volunteers.
+Ideally we will receive a donation of land from the local/ regional/ or provincial government or from a private individual or group in exchange for a tax receipt.
+We continue to meet regularly with our representatives in government to discuss possible opportunities, and will collaborate with other non-profit organizations on and off island who value environmental stewardship and protection.

 If you or someone you know can help in our search for land please contact: naturalburialgabriola@gmail.com